transferwise/pipelinewise/docs/connectors/taps/mysql.rst

       target_schema_select_permissions:  # Optional: Grant SELECT on schema and tables that created
         - grp_stats

-      # List of tables to replicate from Postgres to destination Data Warehouse
+      # List of tables to reproduce from Postgres to destination Data Warehouse
       #
-      # Please check the Replication Strategies section in the documentation to understand the differences.
+      # Please check the Reproduction Strategies section in the documentation to understand the differences.
-      # For LOG_BASED replication method you might need to adjust the source mysql/ mariadb configuration.
+      # For LOG_BASED reproduction method you might need to adjust the source mysql/ mariadb configuration.
       tables:
         - table_name: "table_one"
-          replication_method: "INCREMENTAL"   # One of INCREMENTAL, LOG_BASED and FULL_TABLE
+          reproduction_method: "INCREMENTAL"   # One of INCREMENTAL, LOG_BASED and FULL_TABLE
-          replication_key: "last_update"      # Important: Incremental load always needs replication key
+          reproduction_key: "last_update"      # Important: Incremental load always needs reproduction key

           # OPTIONAL: Load time transformations
           #transformations:
           #  - column: "last_name"            # Column to transform
           #    type: "SET-NULL"               # Transformation type

         # You can add as many tables as you need...
         - table_name: "table_two"
-          replication_method: "LOG_BASED"     # Important!
+          reproduction_method: "LOG_BASED"     # Important!
 Log based must be enabled in MySQL

     # You can add as many schemas as you need...
-    # Uncomment this if you want replicate tables from multiple schemas
+    # Uncomment this if you want reproduce tables from multiple schemas
     #- source_schema: "another_schema_in_mysql"
     #  target_schema: "another